 Exercise of Warrants.
-Each Class A Unit and each Class B Unit includes a warrant to purchase one share of our common stock, with an exercise price equal to \$1.15 per share at any time for up to five (5) years from the date of issuance of the warrants.
+Each Class A Unit and each Class B Unit includes a warrant to purchase one share of our common stock, with an exercise price equal to \$ per share at any time for up to five (5) years from the date of issuance of the warrants.
 Each warrant is exercisable into one share of common stock.
 The warrants issued in this offering will be governed by the terms of a global warrant held in book-entry form.
 The holder of a warrant will not be deemed a holder of our underlying common stock until the warrant is exercised.
-No fractional shares of common stock will be issued in connection with the exercise of a warrant.
-Instead, for any such fractional share that would have otherwise been issued upon exercise of warrants, we will round such fraction down to the next whole share.